Thomas Quinton Donaldson Jr.

-Thomas Quinton Donaldson, Jr. (1864–1934) was a United States Army Major General, who was a veteran of numerous American Indian Wars, including the Wounded Knee Massacre.
+Thomas Quinton Donaldson Jr. (1864–1934) was a United States Army Major General, who was a veteran of numerous American Indian Wars, including the Wounded Knee Massacre.
 His final command was Fort Sam Houston, Texas.

 Early life

-He was born into a military family at Greenville, South Carolina.
+Donaldson was born into a military family at Greenville, South Carolina on June 26, 1864.
 After basic education through local schools, he enrolled at Patrick Military Institute.
-In 1887, he graduated from the United States Military Academy at West Point.
+In June 1887, he graduated 34th in a class of 64 from the United States Military Academy (USMA) at West Point, New York.

+He married Mary Elizabeth Willson in 1892, and they had four children.

 Wounded Knee and Indian wars

 Donaldson was a veteran of the American Indian Wars, having served in the 7th Cavalry Regiment under James W. Forsyth during the 1890 South Dakota Wounded Knee Massacre, and the ensuing White Clay Creek massacre.
 Donaldson subsequently provided a multi-page hand-written account of the battle at Wounded Knee.

 Later military service

 He was a veteran of the 1898 Spanish–American War, and saw World War I service at Governors Island in New York, as well as at Tours, France.
-In 1920, he was made a colonel of the Inspector General’s Department, during the pursuit of draft dodger Grover Cleveland Bergdoll who was later arrested for evading Article 58 of the Selective Service Act of 1917.
+In 1920, he was made a colonel of the Inspector General's Department, during the pursuit of draft dodger Grover Cleveland Bergdoll who was later arrested for evading Article 58 of the Selective Service Act of 1917.